 - Disable outlook’s email notification sound

-If you want to maximize your free time and be successful at work you need to eliminate distraction.
+If you want to maximize your free time and be successful at work, you need to eliminate distractions.

 Stop Internal Distractions

 Eliminating internal distractions is especially difficult because, according to Professor Steve Peters, there is a Chimp chattering away in your head, giving you background stress and alerting you to any subconsciously perceived threats.